 resolver_timeout 5s;

 This configuration uses Cloudflare’s DNS servers.
-Of course, you can substitute Google DNS (8.8.8.8 8.8.4.4) or your ISP’s resolvers if preferred.
+You can substitute Google DNS (8.8.8.8 8.8.4.4) or your ISP’s resolvers if preferred.

 After making changes, validate the Nginx configuration syntax: